christopherromo/chit-chatty/README.md

 **UPDATED**
    - `models.py`: Added two new fields to the Member model: dateJoined and longestStreak
    - `views.py`: Added a new view called update_account_details that updates the fields modified by the user on their account details page
-   - quiz recap view: Added logic for calculating the longest streak
+   - Quiz recap view: Added logic for calculating the longest streak
    - `urls.py`: Added a URL for updating account details
    - `index.html`: For logged-in users, a dropdown that allows them to view their profile information or log out